Dustin-Pham/Stores-Project/README-INTRO.md

 After importing the data, I created graphs of each of the data comparing the different coloumns.

 This allows a visualization of the data which allows an easier understanding of the data that has been discovered.

+By having a visualization out, we could see which one has a similar chart as well as look at numbers that allows a more percise finding.